How to Use This Calculator

 Input the applicable sales tax rate for your state or locality, which will be applied to each monthly lease payment.

-Examine your calculated monthly lease payment, total lease cost, finance charges, and effective APR to assess the overall deal.
+Examine your calculated monthly lease payment, total lease cost, finance charges, total depreciation, residual value percentage, and effective APR.
+Also, check the 'Lease Deal Insights' panel for a deeper understanding of your lease terms.

 Example Calculation